Warrants served to Texas Democrats, but holdout continues

 Republicans are now in the midst of their third attempt since May to pass a raft of tweaks and changes to the state’s election code that would make it harder — and even, sometimes, legally riskier — to cast a ballot in Texas, which already has some of the most restrictive election laws in the nation.

 Texas is among several states where Republicans have rushed to enact new voting restrictions in response to former President Donald Trump’s false claims that the 2020 election was stolen.
-The current bill is similar to the ones Democrats blocked last month by going to Washington.
+The current bill is similar to the ones Democrats blocked last month by going to the nation’s capital.
 It would ban 24-hour polling locations, drive-thru voting and give partisan poll watchers more access, among other things.

 It was unclear Wednesday how many Democrats remained in Washington, where they had hoped to push President Joe Biden and other Democrats there to pass federal legislation that would protect voting rights in Texas and beyond.
 Senate Democrats pledged to make it the first order of business when they return in the fall, even though they don’t have a clear strategy for overcoming steadfast Republican opposition.